joejnke/RDBMS/README.md

 ----------|-------|------
 |Name |Age |Department |

-Based on this relational Schima we can create a table that of students info.
+Based on this relational Schema we can create a table that of students info.